-We then decided, no matter how much anyone loves their town, the best places have more of everything and therefore you need to have over 10,000 people to truly be “the best”.
+We then decided, no matter how much anyone loves their town, the best cities to live in Oregon have more of everything and therefore you need to have over 5,000 people to truly be 'the best'.

 You can see those two top tens at the bottom of the post.

-How We Calculated The Best Place To Live
+How We Calculated The Best Cities To Live In Oregon

 Now that we had our set of cities, it was time to rank them.

-We ranked each place across a number of criteria from one to 53, with one being the best.
+We ranked each place in Oregon across a number of criteria from one to 72, with one being the best.

 We then took the average rank across all criteria, with the city posting the lowest overall score being crowned the winner of the title "Best Place To Live In Oregon".